$15 per user per month

 Finally, you’ll also be able to set up business hours, and create service-level agreements (SLAs) to ensure that customers get the same experience every time – and also ensure that your agents are all working to the same standards.

-The Garden plan mainly adds features which can help businesses become savvier with their agents’ time.
+The Pro plan mainly adds features which can help businesses become savvier with their agents’ time.
 For example, you can view performance reports on how each agent is getting on, as well as perform customer feedback surveys.
 You’ll also be able to invoice businesses for the time they’ve spent with your support agents.